Click here to quickly view the card’s pros and cons (+)

 Many travel credit cards come with welcome offers that provide new cardholders a way to quickly stockpile points; and luckily, the Scotiabank Gold American Express is no exception.

-If you’re approved for this card by December 30, 2019, you can earn 25,000 bonus points (a value of $250) provided you spend $1,000 on the card in your first three months.
-To top it off, you’ll pocket an additional 5,000 points provided you spend a total of $10,000 on your card over the span of your first year (which works out to a very doable $833 per month).
-Those spending minimums are pretty easy to hit, especially when considering that some other rewards cards require you to spend up to three times that much in order to unlock their points bonuses.
+If you’re approved for this card by March 1, 2020, you can earn 20,000 bonus points (a value of $200) provided you spend $1,000 on the card in your first three months.
+That spending minimum is pretty easy to hit, especially when considering that some other rewards cards require you to spend up to three times that much in order to unlock their points bonuses.

-While the Scotiabank Gold AMEX’s welcome offer doesn’t also include an annual fee waiver for the first year, considering the points bonus adds up to $300 (which is more than twice the card’s $120 annual fee) there are few drawbacks here.
+While the Scotiabank Gold AMEX’s welcome offer doesn’t also include an annual fee waiver for the first year, considering the points bonus adds up to $200, it’s not much of a drawback.

 Flexible redemption options